brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

     <img width="400" src="/images/hardman2.webp">
 </p>

 Swimming was my weakest area and made me most nervous.
 The pools were closed throughout so I only swam in open water.
 The early days were horrific, with thermals, wetsuit, neoprene hood, gloves and booties still not enough.
-An Orca swimming wetsuit I invested in made me slower with less buoyancy, but now I looked the part.
+An Orca swimming wetsuit I had invested in made me slower with less buoyancy, but now I looked the part.
 As the weather got better, so did I. We had a lot of nice sunny days in the Shannon river, swimming with friends over the summer.
 My pace was always slow, but Ironman swimming is inefficient anyway.
 It relies mainly on arms to save the legs for what's to come.
 Slow was fine once you made the cutoff and felt okay starting onto the bike.
 I think the early icy days had me ready for anything.

 <p align="center" width="100%">
     <img width="300" src="/images/hardman3.webp">